GrandPurpleOcelot/GrandPurpleOcelot.github.io/index.md

 # Data Science Portfolio
 ---

-This portfolio is a compilation of my personal projects that focus on exploratory data analysis, applied machine learning, statistics, and software engineering.
+This portfolio is a compilation of my data science projects that focus on data analysis, applied machine learning, statistics, and software engineering.

 ---